maxime-lair/maxime-lair/roadTo/os_concepts/threads_and_concurrency.md

 ## Concurrency

-In order to share data between threads, there is a few ways to communicate in a process, and It is often about picking one that suits your needs.
+In order to share data between threads, there is a few ways to communicate in a process, and It is often about picking one that best suits your needs.

 It's possible to use IPC (*Interprocess communication*) between threads, but that could be considered overkill.
 It still remains one of the solution you could use to effectively communicate.
 A few examples to name them:
 - gRPC